crit51/GACD_project/CODEBOOK.md

           "STANDING"             "LAYING"
 ```

-$\qquad$This way, I was able to extract the descriptive activity names by using the coded numbers.
+&nbsp;&nbsp;&nbsp;&nbsp;This way, I was able to extract the descriptive activity names by using the coded numbers.
 This was done by using the following code:

 ```
 merged$activity <- Activity_label[merged$activity]